zeptic99/gamescope/README.md

 ## Examples

-On any X11 or Wayland desktop running Mesa 20.3+, you can set the Steam launch arguments of your game as follows:
+On any X11 or Wayland desktop, you can set the Steam launch arguments of your game as follows:

 ```sh
 # Upscale a 720p game to 1440p with integer scaling